fable-compiler/Fable/docs/compatibility.md

 The compiler follows two rough guidelines when transforming the code:

-* Keep the [core library](/lib/fable-core.js) small, so fall back to native JS methods when possible.
+* Keep the [core library](/src/fable-js/fable-core.js) small, so fall back to native JS methods when possible.
-* If it makes the JS code cleaner and more idiomatic, make small changes in F# semantics that don't have big impact on developers' expectations.
+* If it makes the JS code cleaner and more idiomatic, make small changes in F# semantics that don't have a big impact on developers' expectations.

 ## Primitives
 `string` and `char` compile to JS "string" while `bool` becomes "boolean".